Custom Universal Low-Power LoRa Sensor

 The main goals were:

-• Multi-year battery life
+• Low power consumption: multi-year battery life

 • Long-range communication (open field > 1km)

-• Simple but robust hardware
+• Simple but robust hardware, for multiple purposes

 • Full firmware control without vendor lock-in